 Thermocouples are available either as bare wire ‘bead’ thermocouples which offer low cost and fast response times, or built into probes.
 A wide variety of probes is available, suitable for different measuring applications (industrial, scientific, food temperature, medical research etc).
 One word of warning: when selecting probes take care to ensure they have the correct type of connector.
 The two common types of connector are ‘standard’ with round pins and ‘miniature’ with flat pins.
 This causes some confusion as ‘miniature’ connectors are more popular than ‘standard’ types.

-Type E has a high output (68 µV/°C) which makes it well suited to low temperature (cryogenic) use.
-Another property is that it is non-magnetic.
+Type E has a high output (68 µV/°C) which makes it well suited to low-temperature (cryogenic) use.
+It is also non-magnetic.

 Limited range (–40 to +750 °C) makes type J less popular than type K. The main application is with old equipment that can not accept ‘modern’ thermocouples.
 J types should not be used above 760 °C as an abrupt magnetic transformation will cause permanent decalibration.